Setting Up a VPN Network Using Zerotier-One

 curl -s ‘https://pgp.mit.edu/pks/lookup?op=get&search=0x1657198823E52A61’ | gpg –import && if z=$(curl -s ‘https://install.zerotier.com/’ | gpg); then echo “$z” | sudo bash; fi

-This uses a GPG-signed script which ensures the code you download is verified as published by ZeroTier.
+This uses a GPG-signed script that ensures the code you download is verified as published by ZeroTier.

 the curl command imports the ZeroTier public key from MIT.